brandoncancode92/Brando129/README.md

  👋🏻 Hey, I'm Brandon!
-Im an aspiring Software Engineer.
-I'm starting out in web developement and have an ultimate goal of a career in Machine Learning!
+Im an aspiring Software Engineer, and  I'm starting out in web developement with a goal of a career in Machine Learning!
 <!--
 **Brando129/Brando129** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.